 - Ensuring its employees to receive trainings about the Policy in certain periods,

-- Reminding its employees regularly about notification obligations and the Ethics Line (i.e., a hotline that ensures communication between the companies and business partners and their employees) and encouraging them to notify in case they encounter such situations.
+- Reminding its employees regularly about notification obligations and the Ethics Hotline (i.e., a line that is open the use of all employees in order to meet obligation of informing any case that is not complied to Code of Conduct of Enerjisa) and encouraging them to notify in case they encounter such situations.

 Provisions stating that relations will be terminated, in case these criteria are not complied with or in case a situation against the Policy occurs, need to be added in the contracts.

 6. Our Policies and Procedures

 6.1 Bribery and Corruption

 The Company is against all kinds of bribery and corruption.
 Accepting bribes or bribing can never be accepted under any purpose.